About

 Swan, Michael; “Practical English Usage” (1995).

 Zuckerman, Albert; “Writing the Blockbuster Novel” (1994).
 Clearly the best book about writing books.
-It’s short and goes straight to the subject of how to write in order to sell.

 Major SF Magazines and links